Find the Right Healthy Cooking Method for Specific Foods

 Best Practices for Healthy Cooking Methods

-Whatever cooking method you use, certain key safety practices are crucial.
+Whatever cooking method you use, certain safety practices are crucial:

 - Keep raw meat separate